 Returns need to be treated case by case and are determined by many factors.
 Approval from Nature Wood Floors is required before any return can be accepted.
 There is a 30 Day time limit from the day your product has been shipped when ordering online.
 Local sales start the day payment has been processed.
 Not all products are eligible for a return and any return request must first be approved.
 If approved, the customer is to expect a restocking fee and return shipping cost that will be reduced from any refund given to the customer.
 Restocking fees can vary and cannot be waived because they are charged to us from the mills and distributors of the product.
 Any shipping costs incurred to bring the material back to the supplier will also be passed along to the customer.
 Original shipping charges to the customer are final and cannot be refunded.

 Any refunds or credits are typically processed back to the original payment method that was used.
 If a credit card was used, allow 24-72 hours for the banks to process the refund back to your card.
 If cash, check, or electronic money transfer was used to purchase your order, allow a few days for a check to be generated and mailed to the address you provide.

-- Changes in Color: Over time, wood flooring colors will change with exposure to artificial and natural light.
+- Changes in Color: Over time, a floors colors will change with exposure to artificial and natural light.
 These changes are normal, and to be expected.
 To avoid the appearance of discoloration, you should occasionally move area rugs and furniture to promote even light exposure.
 Some wood species color changes are more dramatic than others.
 For example, Brazilian Cherry and Tigerwood become deeper and redder with light exposure over time.
-Brazilian Cherry can even start out a golden color before darkening to a redder tone it is known for.
+Brazilian Cherry can even start out a golden color before darkening to the reddish-brown tone that it is known for.